djndl1/CSNotes/os/concepts/memory_management.md

                   Referenced
 ```

+- present/absent bit: whether this page/entry is mapped and can be used

 - page frame number: the output

-- present/absent bit: whether this page/entry is mapped and can be used

 - protection bits: what kinds of access are permitted

-- supervisor bit: whether the page is accessible only to privileged code.
+- supervisor bit: whether the page is accessible only to privileged code,
+  e.g. the kernel memory can be mapped into user processes to avoid swapping the page table to speed up the syscalls.

 - modified bit/dirty bit: must be written back to nonvolatile storage when the OS decides to reclaim a frame